Information

 Colour SCSS variable Hex code

-As this palette is made up of tints of the same colour, there are some issues with contrast as neither the dark or light blue meets 3:1 contrast with the mid blue.
+It’s standard practice to use tints of one colour for sequential data, however it’s very difficult to meet a 3:1 colour contrast ratio.
+Neither the dark or light blue meets 3:1 contrast with the mid blue.
 The light blue does not meet 3:1 contrast against white or off-white.
-To address this there should be a gap between each bar and each should use the dark blue as an outline.
+To address this, leave a gap between each bar and outline each bar in dark blue (#002d54).

 Figure 3: Average number of caffeinated drinks per day 2020 to 2022, by age group